FMMT666/launchpad.py/README.md

     <direction> determines the direction of scrolling.
     Dirty hack: <waitms>, by default 150, delays the scrolling speed.

-    If <blue> is omitted, "Classic" compatibility mode is turned on and the old 0..3 <red/green> intensity values are strechted to 0..63.
+    If <blue> is omitted, "Mk1" compatibility mode is turned on and the old 0..3 <red/green> intensity values are strechted to 0..63.

     For future compatibility, it is highly recommended to use